 Also try: Enjoy sunset drinks and fresh oysters at Opera Bar before catching a performance at the Sydney Opera House.
 The Sydney Opera House presents more than 450 performances each year, spanning classical music, comedy, theatre, dance and more.

 Day 3: Enjoy luxury among the vineyards in the Hunter Valley

-One of Australia’s most prominent wine regions is located just two hours drive north of Sydney.
+One of Australia’s most prominent wine regions, the Hunter Valley, is located just a two-hour drive north of Sydney.
 Hire a car from the city or join a tour to visit some of its 120 wineries.
 Sample fine Semillon in Lovedale or team Shiraz with handmade rind and white mould cheeses in Pokolbin.
-If you are looking for an activity that takes you beyond the bottle, book a hands-on cooking class at Estate Tuscany, where you'll learn to prepare a delicious three-course meal ($130 per person), making the most of the region's fabulous local produce.
+If you are looking for an activity that takes you beyond the bottle, book a hands-on cooking class at Estate Tuscany, where you'll learn to prepare a delicious three-course meal, making the most of the region's fabulous local produce.

 The Hunter Valley offers countless activities to keep you busy.
 Tee off in one of the region’s three championship golf courses, horse ride across the rolling countryside or float above the vineyards in a hot air balloon.
 Bushwalk through the rugged Yengo National Park to visit Aboriginal cultural heritage sites, or browse the galleries and antiques at historic villages of Morpeth, Wollombi and Broke.
 Afterwards be pampered at one of the Hunter’s many day spas before spending the night at five-star luxury resort, Château Élan at The Vintage.